AdobeDocs/commerce-php/src/pages/architecture/layers/persistence.md

 # Persistence layer

-Magento uses an active record pattern strategy for persistence.
+The Adobe Commerce and Magento Open Source framework (Commerce framework) uses an active record pattern strategy for persistence.
 In this system, the model object contains a *resource model* that maps an object to one or more database rows.
 A resource model is responsible for performing functions such as:

 *  Executing all CRUD (create, read, update, delete) requests.
 The resource model contains the SQL code for completing these requests.